Hats-Protocol/proposal-hatter/docs/spec.md

 ## 0) Purpose & Summary

 We want decider trust zones to approve exactly-specified Hats changes and bounded funding, without giving the decider custody of funds or access controls.
-Proposals hash‑commit the precise Hats multicall bytes and the funding allowance for a Recipient Hat.
+Proposals hash‑commit the precise Hats `multicall` bytes and the funding allowance for a Recipient Hat.
 After an optional timelock, anyone (or an address wearing an Executor Hat, if set) can execute the proposal.
 Funding is pull‑based: a Recipient Hat wearer calls Proposal Hatter, which (a) verifies entitlement and internal allowance, then (b) instructs the Safe AllowanceModule to transfer ETH/ERC‑20 from the DAO’s vault to the recipient.

+Funding‑only proposals are supported: if a proposal’s `hatsMulticall` bytes are empty, it still must be executed to activate the internal allowance and enable withdrawals.
+In that case, the contract skips calling Hats Protocol and only applies the funding effects.

 This spec is for a minimal version of this concept that, if successful, will be updated in future iterations.
 This version should minimize complexity and focus on the core functionality, with regards to both implementation of the contract and to make user interfaces as simple and cheap to implement as possible.